imanuelr/sch3lp.github.io/_posts/2017-06-09-the-lead-developer-conference.md

 ### Dominika Rogala - Things you wish you shared with your team before they agreed on that deadline <a name="#Dominika_Rogala">&nbsp;</a>
+Deadlines are known to get missed.
+But is there a way to prevent this from happening?

+Dominika asked us these questions, and I'd like for you to give answers to these as well.

+How many days are there in a year? ...
+How many in a week?

+If you answered 365 and 7, you'd be wrong.

+There's about 250 workdays in a year, and that's without counting holidays.

+Same for days in a week, there are only 5.
+Now think about how much of one day you can actually get work done.
+That means focused, non-interrupted work.
+So absolutely no context-switches, no mails, meetings, ...

+This was eye opening to me, especially because it seems so trivial.
+She also gave a very clear example of the _I'll do it in the meantime_ myth.
+Something I intend to pay attention to next time I find myself responding with that very sentence.

+There was also this fine example of how assuming that ordering electronics parts in China during februari _is going to be fine_.
+When there's something like _Chinese New Year_ and all shops are closed for 2 weeks.
+Specifically she called this the unpredictability trap.
+I think in general you can classify it under assumption.
+It'll be easier to think about whether or not your assuming something.

+Then she talked about this thing called _common priority_.
+For example, for Christmas dinner, everyone is always _on time_ because there's this common intent of being together.
+But when there is none defined, the _default priority_ kicks in.
+This is an individual one though, which leads to more assumption and miscommunications.

+For example, if you don't communicate that you'd rather get the guaranteed delivery on a shipment, than the cheaper delivery, your team might think they're doing you a favor in cutting costs.
+Where you might miss a deadline because delivery got delayed.

+So next time you need to estimate something, make sure that the ones estimating know:

+* what time they have
+* what traps they can fall into
+* and what the common priorities are

+Make sure **they** know, what **you** know.

 ### Adrian Howard - How to talk to earthlings <a name="#Adrian_Howard">&nbsp;</a>